yebyen/urbinit/README.md

 #### What to do:

-Read `init-yacht` briefly since you need to change it
+Read `init-yacht` briefly since you may need to change it

 ******

 ### More than one pier?

-If you want to run multiple piers on the same docker host machine, you would simply change the name of the lock file to something unique -- you could use the $SHIP variable: LOCKFILE="$HOME/.dlock/$SHIP.lock"
+If you want to run multiple piers on the same docker host machine, you would simply make a copy of init-yacht and change the SHIP and CONT variables to something unique on your host -- you could use the $SHIP variable:
+LOCKFILE="$HOME/.dlock/$SHIP.lock".
+They can all use the same `init-yacht-stop`

 ******

-#### From the Creator

 "[Curtis Yarvin]: I can't emphasize strongly enough that you can't just recreate a destroyer within the current continuity era - it will have the wrong